SteamedFish6/MetaRanker/README.md

 8. RPM abundance of Risk Elements
 > metaranker_output/RPM/*.tsv

-9. High risk sequences with co-ocurrence structures dumped from contigs (Visualization tool can be found at )
+9. High risk sequences with co-ocurrence structures dumped from contigs (Visualization tool can be found [here](https://github.com/SteamedFish6/MetaRanker-utils/blob/main/CoocurStructure/CooccurStructureVisualizer.py))
 > metaranker_output/coocur_structures/*.fasta

 10. Contigs renamed by MetaRanker (can be removed as needed)
 > metaranker_output/temp/*.fa

 > [!TIP]
-> Analysis and Visualization tools can be found at [MetaRanker-utils](https://github.com/SteamedFish6/MetaRanker-utils).
+> Analysis and Visualization tools can be found in [MetaRanker-utils](https://github.com/SteamedFish6/MetaRanker-utils).
 >
 > The co-ocurrence structures of each samples can be visualized with `/CoocurStructure/CooccurStructureVisualizer.py` in MetaRanker-utils.
 >
-> After concatenating `RiskStat_*.tsv` of samples, a 3D hazard space plot can be produced with `/PlottingScripts/fig2/ThreeDHazardSpace.py` in MetaRanker-utils.
+> After concatenating `RiskStat_*.tsv` of samples, a 3D hazard space plot can be produced with `/PlottingScripts/fig4/ThreeDHazardSpace.py` in MetaRanker-utils.

 Publications
 ---------------